SpacehuhnTech/esp8266_deauther/README.md

 - Better documentation on the new [wiki](https://github.com/spacehuhn/esp8266_deauther/wiki)

 ## About this project
-**Scan for access points, client devices, disconnect them, create dozens of fake WiFi networks and confuse other wireless scanners!**

 This software allows you to easily perform a variety of actions to test 802.11 wireless networks by using an inexpensive ESP8266 WiFi SoC (System On A Chip).

 The main feature, the deauthentication attack, is used to disconnect devices from their WiFi network.